Principled Leadership & Ethics

 This course covers how to convert the vision of executive intuition into definitive plans that can be operationally implemented and provides opportunity for practice and experimentation in strategy formulation.
 Strategy support systems are used to assist in making the transition from a change- resistant operational approach to a future-oriented approach characteristic of strategic thinking.
 This class is to be taken in the last semester.
 Case and project based.

-Applied Consulting Project II
+Applied Entrepreneurship Project II

 Consulting Project II is the capstone practicum course in the MBA program.
 This course provides an opportunity for second year MBA students to gain applied consulting experience while providing a valuable service to the business community.
 Students work in teams of three to five business students on significant business issues under the guidance of their business professors and faculty mentor.